 - Company + Instance

-Entitlements: objects that preserve the standard values defined on a particular field at Company level and Person level (Daily and/or weekly).
+- Entitlements are objects that preserve the standard values defined on a particular field at Company level and Person level (Daily and/or weekly).
 You can use these objects to capture entitlements at Company level such as 'a Company is entitled to 100 user licenses”, and at Person level, 'a user is entitled to a storage of 10 GBs for lifetime'.
+Entitlement consists of:

 - Company Entitlement